mirarrararri/simple-basic-python/README.md

 # Simple-Basic-Python
 My journey as a beginner started here!.

-This repository contains a collection of my beginner-friendly Python programs.
+This repository contains a collection of my beginner-friendly python programs.
 It is part of my school programming activities and showcases the basics of Python coding such as input/output, loops, conditionals, and functions.

 # Features: